microsoft/o365-moodle/local/o365docs/auth_oidc.md

 #### Auto-Append

-When using the "Username/Password" login flow, this setting with automatically append a given string to an entered username.
+When using the "Resource Owner Password Credentials" authentication method, this setting with automatically append a given string to an entered username.
 This is useful in Azure AD usernames, where a single domain name is often used for every user - i.e. [user]@contoso.onmicrosoft.com.
 Users would normally have to enter this entire username to successfully log in to Moodle, but in this example, entering "@contoso.onmicrosoft.com" here means users would only have to enter their unique username, i.e. "bob.smith", instead of "bob.smith@contoso.onmicrosoft.com".

 #### Domain Hint

 If users have several different Azure AD accounts with different tenants (i.e. @contoso.onmicrosoft.com, @example.onmicrosoft.com), but Moodle only uses one of these tenants, you can enter that tenant in this box to have the Azure AD login screen only ever suggest accounts from that tenant.

-#### Login Flow
+#### Authentication methods

 This setting changes how users log in to Moodle using the plugin.
 You can redirect users to the OpenID Connect provider's login page, or have users enter their credentials directly into Moodle.
-See the [Login Flows](#login-flows) section below for further information.
+See the [Authentication methods](#authentication-methods) section below for further information.

 #### User Restrictions